 Handling and storage of liquid nitrogen

-This information sheet provides advice for developing, maintaining and implementing local safe work practices for staff, students, contractors and visitors working or studying at the university who are required to use liquid nitrogen.
+This information sheet provides advice for developing, maintaining and implementing local safe work practices for all workers at the university who are required to use liquid nitrogen.
 Liquid nitrogen is commonly used across Monash University for the purposes of snap-freezing and long-term storage of biological samples and in cold traps on vacuum lines/equipment

 1. What is liquid nitrogen?

 LN2 (liquid nitrogen) is a cryogenic liquid and is the liquefied form of nitrogen gas at atmospheric pressure and subzero temperature.
 Its properties are listed in the following table.